Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 Budget (up to €100)

 • Flemings Conference Hotel Wien – all the rooms here are simply yet nicely decorated and offer stunning views over the city.
-The breakfast buffet is also incredible, and the location allows easy roaming around the museum district!
+The breakfast buffet is also incredible, and the location makes it easy to roam around the museum district!

-• Pension Pharmador – this cute and charming 3-star bed and breakfast is another great budget-friendly accommodation.
+• Pension Pharmador – this cute, charming 3-star bed-and-breakfast is another great budget-friendly accommodation.
 The hotel offers free Wi-Fi, free private parking, and a great location near public transport!

 👑 Luxury price:€230